CloudNationHQ/well-architected-modules/index.md

 - Enforcing compliance with WAM specifications through unit, integration, and end-to-end deployment tests.
 - Offering long-term support for WAM modules, regardless of ownership status.
 - Backing all efforts with the WAM Core Team of CloudNation.

+{% include note.html content="WAM is owned, developed, and supported by CloudNation.
+For support or feature requests, you can raise a GitHub issue on this repository or the module’s repository directly.

+<br> Alternatively, you can log a support ticket, which will be redirected to the WAM team and the module owner(s).
+<br> Refer to the Module Support section [here](module_support.html) for more details." %}

 {% include links.html %}